-West of this place, down in the neighbour bottom.
-The rank of osiers by the murmuring stream Left on your right hand brings you to the place.
-But at this hour the house doth keep itself; There's none within.

-If that an eye may profit by a tongue,

-Then should I know you by descriptionSuch garments, and such years: 'The boy is fair,

-Of female favour, and bestows himself

-Like a ripe sister; the woman low,

-And browner than her brother.'
-Are not you

-The owner of the house I did inquire for?

-It is no boast, being ask'd, to say we are.

-Orlando doth commend him to you both; And to that youth he calls his Rosalind He sends this bloody napkin.
+CELIA.
+West of this place, down in the neighbour bottom; The rank of osiers, by the murmuring stream, Left on your right hand, brings you to the place.
+But at this hour the house doth keep itself.
+There's none within.
+OLIVER.
+If that an eye may profit by a tongue, Then should I know you by description, Such garments, and such years.
+"The boy is fair, Of female favour, and bestows himself Like a ripe sister; the woman low, And browner than her brother."
+Are not you The owner of the house I did inquire for?
+CELIA.
+It is no boast, being asked, to say we are.
+Orlando doth commend him to you both, And to that youth he calls his Rosalind He sends this bloody napkin.
 Are you he?
+ROSALIND.
 I am.
 What must we understand by this?

-Some of my shame; if you will know of me What man I am, and how, and why, and where, This handkercher was stain'd.

-I pray you, tell it.

-When last the young Orlando parted from you, He left a promise to return again Within an hour; and, pacing through the forest, Chewing the food of sweet and bitter fancy, Lo, what befell!
+OLIVER.
+Some of my shame, if you will know of me What man I am, and how, and why, and where This handkerchief was stained.
+CELIA.
+I pray you tell it.
+OLIVER.
+When last the young Orlando parted from you, He left a promise to return again Within an hour, and pacing through the forest, Chewing the food of sweet and bitter fancy, Lo, what befell.
 He threw his eye aside, And mark what object did present itself.
-Under an oak, whose boughs were moss'd with age, And high top bald with dry antiquity, A wretched ragged man, o'ergrown with hair, Lay sleeping on his back.
-About his neck A green and gilded snake had wreath'd itself, Who with her head nimble in threats approach'd The opening of his mouth; but suddenly, Seeing Orlando, it unlink'd itself, And with indented glides did slip away Into a bush; under which bush's shade A lioness, with udders all drawn dry, Lay couching, head on ground, with catlike watch, When that the sleeping man should stir; for 'tis The royal disposition of that beast To prey on nothing that doth seem as dead.
-This seen, Orlando did approach the man, And found it was his brother, his elder brother.
+Under an oak, whose boughs were mossed with age And high top bald with dry antiquity, A wretched ragged man, o'ergrown with hair, Lay sleeping on his back; about his neck A green and gilded snake had wreathed itself, Who with her head, nimble in threats, approached The opening of his mouth.
+But suddenly, Seeing Orlando, it unlinked itself And with indented glides did slip away Into a bush: under which bush's shade A lioness, with udders all drawn dry, Lay couching, head on ground, with catlike watch When that the sleeping man should stir.
+For 'tis The royal disposition of that beast